-Maycast-Nokes Precision Engineering Ltd, a leading UK manufacturer of high-quality castings, has become the first foundry to reach the finals of the National Apprenticeship Awards.
-The Halstead based foundry has reached the regional finals (East of England) for this year’s awards.
-In 2016 they became the first foundry to reach the prestigious Top 100 Apprenticeships Employers list.
+Maycast-Nokes Precision Engineering Ltd, a leading UK manufacturer of high-quality castings, has won the regional finals (East of England) for this year’s National Apprenticeship Awards in the Medium Employer category.
+The Halstead based foundry became the first foundry to reach the prestigious Top 100 Apprenticeships Employers list in 2016.
 They were amongst blue chip companies such as, Mercedes Benz, BAE Systems and IBM, being recognised for being one of the best employers in the UK for apprenticeships and skills development.
+This year they have become the first foundry to win at the regional finals of the National Apprenticeship Award.

 Foundry work is complex and takes years of experience and dedication to hone the skills necessary to produce quality castings.
 Aerospace grade castings are even more technically demanding.
 Faced with an ageing workforce and a shortage of locally available skills, the board of directors decided to formulate and fund their own apprenticeship programme in 2013.